Harvard University, Charles Warren Center

-The Charles Warren Center, Harvard’s research center for North American history announces next year of its Global American Studies postdoctoral fellowship.
-This postdoc, distinct from the Center’s long-standing faculty fellowship, will in fall/winter 2019/20 select its next cohort of two fellows.
-Appointments are for one year starting July 1, 2020, renewable for a second.
+The Charles Warren Center, Harvard’s research center for North American history announces the fourth year of its new Global American Studies postdoctoral fellowship.
+This postdoc, distinct from the Center’s long-standing faculty fellowship, will in fall/winter 2015/16 select its fourth cohort of two fellows.
+Appointments are for one year starting July 1, 2016, renewable for a second.

 We seek scholars with research interests in Global American Studies: the history of the United States in the world, and the world in the United States.
 Applications are welcomed from scholars with a variety of disciplinary backgrounds who bring a historical perspective to topics such as empire, migration, race, indigeneity, and ethnicity, and whose work investigates and/or interprets the history and experience in the United States of native peoples, or peoples of African, Asian, or Hispanic descent.